jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 Prodigy supports scheduling both traditional in-person live classes as well as virtual live classes.
 The setting for both will largely be the same except for a few options.
 When registering, users will see the type of live class as well as remaining seats.
 {%figure src="/images/register-live.png" atl="Add Class" /%}
 * **Date** - Date the class will be running
 * **Start** - Start time of the class.
 The timezone will automatically be selected based on your local timezone.
-The users will see the class schedule in there local timezone as well.
+The users will see the class schedule in their local timezone as well.
 * **End** - Automatically calculated based on the start time and class duration.
 * **Class Seats** - Number of students allowed to register, the available seats will be displayed to the user.
 You can also allow for unlimited seats.
 {%figure src="/images/schedule.png" atl="Add Class" /%}